asjadnaqvi/asjadnaqvi.github.io/_pages/stata.md

 The popularity of these guides exploded on social media.
 But a recurring feedback was that setting up hundreds of lines of code for one visualization was not practical for everyone.
 Users wanted pre-canned on-line commands with some customization options.
 This also made sense from an average Stata user perspective, who is more focused on data analysis rather than spend time on custom visualizations.

 In early 2021, I started converting the guides into Stata packages.
-As of updating this page, I have published over 20 programs.
-The figure below shows cumulative releases for each package by year:
+As of updating this page, I have published over 25 packages.
+The figure below shows cumulative releases for each package at the time of updating this page:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">